serdimoa/charting/Trading-Terminal.md

+:chart: All content on this page is relevant for [[Trading Terminal]] only.

 Trading Terminal is a ready-to-use product for those who want to have a great charting solution along with the ability to trade right from the chart.
 This product is based on Charting Library and includes all its functionality, but also contains a bunch of new features.

 The product is under development so some features are not there yet.
 They are marked with :clock4: along with our ETA.